-Content Knowledge, 90% of grade
+Content Knowledge, 80-90%% of grade

-• Unit Tests: For each unit, there will be one or more summary tests which cover all major ideas learned in the unit.
-The expectation is that students will use the various tools provided (classroom lessons, lesson videos, classroom practice examples, homework, etc.) to thoroughly learn the material in a unit by the date of the unit assessment.
+Unit Tests: For each unit (chapter) there will be a summary test which covers all major ideas learned in the unit.
+The expectation is that students will use the various tools provided (lessons, textbook, classroom practice examples, homework, quizzes, etc.) to thoroughly learn the material in a unit by the date of the unit test.
+Tests will usually be worth 100 points each.

-Effort, 10% of grade
+Effort, 10-20% of grade